rampa2510/DS-Algo-Solns/README.md

 # My solutions for DS and Algo Problems I encountered
 I have chosen Golang as my language for solving DS and Algo.
-Each and every program has the output(.exe) file.

 ## Install Golang